daveknights/cre8bit/README.md

 `setSize(number)` - Up to a maximum size of **70**.
 The default is `5`.

 `setFlip(string)` - One of **horizontally** or **vertically** only.
+## Examples
+See some [examples](https://daveknights.github.io/cre8bit-examples/) of the library in use.